charlax/professional-programming/README.md

   - Delegate
   - By being disposable, you free yourself to work on high-impact projects.
 - [Write documentation first.
 Then build.](https://reproof.app/blog/document-first-then-build)
+- [Diátaxis](https://diataxis.fr/): a systematic approach to technical documentation authoring
+  - There are four modes: tutorials, how-to guides, technical reference and explanation
+  - The docs goes into a lot of details about each model.

 > The palest ink is more reliable than the most powerful memory.
 > -- Chinese proverb